-Recently, Chris was chosen as one of twenty photographers for the ground-breaking 2020VISION project.
+Chris was selected as one of twenty UK photographers in the ground-breaking 2020VISION project, launched in 2012.

 Chris Gomersall’s photography is concerned with depicting wildlife in the context of its native habitat, and most often relies on ambient light.
 He strives to meet the highest ethical and welfare standards and rarely works with captive subjects, except where utterly relevant and absolutely explicit.
 Fundamental to all Chris’s work is the belief in the power of photography to benefit nature conservation and biodiversity.